zz-james/pi-top-frontend-test-react/README.md

     __* I have included a tests folder with example tests that you would normally expect for this project *__

 # TO DO:
-The big thing not done here is network error handling.
+The 2 big things not done here are:
+- Network error handling.
 This again is due to time constraints.
 The library I'm using [redux-promise-middleware](https://www.npmjs.com/package/redux-promise-middleware) does make this super simple, there are a few like it, it's not technically difficult to write your own but it's not that interesting either.
+- Accessibility, This is not fully tested for use with keyboard, screen readers or other alternative access methods.

 Please do not hesitate to email me or call me.
 James Smith